- Programs & Services

 Participating Colleges and Universities

-In the Mentorship Program, you can choose to work with a faculty member any lcoal college or university.
-The following schools have often worked with U-M students in the past:
+In the Mentorship Program, you can choose to work with a faculty member at any college or university.
+Most often, participants visit institutions relatively close to Ann Arbor, but you are welcome to work with a faculty mentor at any college or university, subject to the program's $200 travel reimbursement limit (see below).
+The following schools have often worked with U-M students in the past.

 Reimbursement for Expenses

 With authorization, you can be reimbursed for:

 - meals with your mentor (up to $15 per person per meal),